daroczig/CEU-R-prod/README.md

 Then restart Jenkins, and good to go!

+### Background: Example use-case and why to use R to do stream processing?

+https://github.com/daroczig/CEU-R-prod/raw/2017-2018/AWR.Kinesis/AWR.Kinesis-talk.pdf (presented at the Big Data Day Los Angeles 2016, EARL 2016 London and useR!
+2017 Brussels)

 ## Feedback

 We are continuously trying to improve the content of this class and looking forward to any feedback and suggestions: https://forms.gle/C5YDtJNxj7kTHjxU9